sdadu2206/90DaysOfDevOps/2024/day16/solution.md

 ### 5. Use the `docker top` command to view the processes running inside a container.

 **Answer**
-   - This command lists the processes running inside the `my_container2` container.
+   - This command lists the processes running inside the `my_container` container.

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day16/image/5_docker_top.png)

 ### 6. Use the `docker save` command to save an image to a tar archive.

 **Answer**
-   - This command saves the `nginx` image to a tar archive named `my_image.tar`.
+   - This command saves the `nginx` image to a tar archive named `myimage.tar`.

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day16/image/6_docker_save.png)

 ### 7. Use the `docker load` command to load an image from a tar archive.

 **Answer**
-   - This command loads the image from the `my_image.tar` archive into Docker.
+   - This command loads the image from the `myimage.tar` archive into Docker.

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day16/image/7_docker_load.png)